-Many lenders prefer clients with credit utilisation ratio of 30% or less.
-This means that you have your debts under control and that you still have a capacity to take more debt.
+Many lenders prefer clients with a credit utilisation ratio of 30% or less.
+This means that you have your debts under control and that you still have the capacity to take more debt.

 Keep in mind that the 30% credit utilisation ratio is not only advantageous to get more credit but it is good for your credit health.